Justintime50/dots/README.md

 **Dots Shell Initialization Message**

-If you would like to not show the Dots message on shell start, simply make the `DOTS_SHOW_INIT_MESSAGE` variable found in `dots.sh` empty.
+If you would like to disable the Dots message on shell start, simply set the `DOTS_DISABLE_INIT_MESSAGE` env var in your shell profile.

 ## Configuration

 The only thing Dots requires for configuration is a file in the root of your Dotfiles project titled `dots-config.sh` with two functions.
-Much like a database migration file, we provide a list of instructions (up and down) to install or clean our Dotfiles.
+Inspired by database migration syntax, we provide a list of instructions (up and down) to install or clean our Dotfiles.
 A simple example is shown below:

 ### Basic Configuration